 As mentioned in Chapter 8: “THE ALLIED NATIONS SAY “AU REVOIR MADAME GUÉRIN” (under USA), it is believed that Anna Guérin’s American-Franco Children’s League may not have been dissolved “early in 1922” as reported.
-Regardless of whether this assumption is accurate, Anna continued to be part of poppy campaigns within some of the First World War allied countries.
+Regardless of whether this assumption is accurate or not, Anna continued to be part of poppy campaigns within some of the First World War allied countries.
 For instance, she was definitely involved in arranging poppy supplies for Australia and New Zealand until 1927 and 1929 respectively.

 Great Britain had said “au revoir” to Anna Guérin immediately.
 In Canada, for the 1922 Poppy Day arrangements in Canada, for that November’s commemoration.
 The bulk of the poppies was made by unemployed ex-service men within Canada, with the small balance coming from Madame Guérin’s French widows and orphans.
 Perhaps this could be called the ‘beginning of the end’ of Anna’s hands-on involvement with poppy campaigns.

 In her hastily written 1941 Synopsis, Anna wrote about her 1922 US Poppy Day campaign, where the veteran organisation helping her had been the ‘Veterans of Foreign Wars’.
 She also mentioned bringing 2 million French-made poppies into the USA in March 1923 – ordered by the American Legion, for their 1923 Memorial Day poppy drives.
 In 1924, the American Veterans began making the poppies to be distributed in the U.S.A.
 (See Chapter 8).